National Preparedness Commission: Publications

 In March 2022, the commission published an independent review of the UK Civil Contingencies Act 2004.
+The review was led by Bruce Mann, former Director of Civil Contingencies Secretariat.

 In February 2024, the commission published a report on food security, specifically civil resilience in protecting the UK food supply.
 The lead author of the report was Tim Lang, Professor Emeritus of Food Policy at City St George's, University of London.